 Ginormous (how many ways can we say really big?), cherry-eyed white flowers.

 LUNA PINK SWIRL Hibiscus

-Dazzling jumbo flowers swirling lilac-pink and white, with cranberry-red centers.
+Dazzling jumbo flowers swirling in lilac-pink and white, with cranberry-red centers.
 Available in bulk size packets only.

 LUNA MIX Hibiscus